sbulav/rancher-k101/README.md

 * Why would you set a default resource limit on a Project?:  To set a limit on workloads that dont set one in their configuration

+### 4.5 Working inside of a Project

+* Which of these is the most accurate?:  Namespaces cannot move to a Project with resource quotas
+* You cannot use Rancher Advanced Monitoring to scrape metrics from your workloads.: False
+* Where are notifiers configured?: At the cluster level
+* Rancher does not offer any monitoring without first activating Advanced Monitoring.: False
+* If logging is enabled in the Project, it must be deactivated at the Cluster level.: False
+* Which of these is used to create direct queries to Prometheus for alerts in Rancher? : PromQL

 ## Install Rancher as container

 ### Run runcher with Podman as self-signed certificate